BobHerold/RobertHeroldportfolio/README.md

  9. **Chrome DevTools:**   A set of web developer tools built directly into the Google Chrome browser.
 I used these tools constantly thoughout the development cycle.    https://developers.google.com/web/tools/chrome-devtools

+ 10.  **W3C Markup Validation Service**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/

  ## Testing